-By Prof. Dr. Lieven Annemans, expert-trainer of the Health Economics for Non-Health-Economists course, Critical New HTA Developments in Europe: Challenges & Solutions and the Online Self-Study Programme - Basics of Health Economics.
+By Prof. Dr Lieven Annemans, expert-trainer of the Health Economics for Non-Health-Economists course, Critical New HTA Developments in Europe: Challenges & Solutions and the Online Self-Study Programme - Basics of Health Economics.

-➡ The comparative analysis of alternative courses of action (for instance a new medicine versus standard of care) in terms of both their costs and health consequences.
+➡ The comparative analysis of alternative courses of action (for instance a new medicine versus the standard of care) in terms of both their costs and health consequences.

-➡ HTA seeks to inform health policy makers by using the best scientific evidence on the medical, social, economic and ethical implications of investments in health care.
+➡ HTA seeks to inform health policymakers by using the best scientific evidence on the medical, social, economic, and ethical implications of investments in healthcare.

 Such assessment includes: